 Dr. Moeinolmolki offers telemedicine consults during the pandemic for your safety and convenience.
-A sit-down meeting will then follow so the doctor can conduct the tests necessary to make a surgery recommendation.
+A sit-down meeting will follow so the doctor can conduct the necessary tests to make a surgery recommendation.

-During your consultation, Dr. Moeinolmolki will describe the specifics of the surgical procedure he recommends, as well as its side effects and what you can expect after surgery.
-The consultation experience is designed to prepare you for surgery and to determine if you are indeed the best candidate for a bariatric procedure.
+During your consultation, Dr. Moeinolmolki will describe the specifics of the surgical procedure he recommends, its side effects, and what you can expect after surgery.
+The consultation experience is designed to prepare you for surgery and determine if you are the best candidate for a bariatric procedure.

 Want to find out if you’re a good candidate for weight loss surgery?
-Call Healthy Life bariatrics to schedule in Los Angeles, Encino, or Glendale (310)694-4486.
+Call Healthy Life Bariatrics to schedule in Los Angeles, Encino, or Glendale (310)861-7844.